jao11/XMIMSIM/Installation-instructions.md

 ### Fedora, Centos and Scientific Linux

 To facilitate the installation on RPM based Linux distributions, the package includes a spec file which can be used to produce RPM packages for linux distributions that support them (Fedora, Red Hat etc).
-The developers have built 64-bit RPM packages of XMI-MSIM for the Fedora 16-20 and Redhat EL/CentOS/Scientific Linux 6 distributions.
+The developers have built 64-bit RPM packages of XMI-MSIM for the Fedora 16-20 and Redhat EL/CentOS/Scientific Linux 6/7 distributions.
 These can be downloaded from the RPM repository that is hosted by the X-ray Microspectroscopy and Imaging research group of Ghent University.
 Access to this repository can be obtained as follows for Fedora distros:

 > `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-fedora.noarch.rpm`

+for Red Hat EL 6 based distributions:

+> `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-6.0-1.el6.noarch.rpm`

-and for Red Hat EL based distributions:
+and for Red Hat EL 7 based distributions:

-> `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-redhat.noarch.rpm`
+> `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-7.0-1.el7.noarch.rpm`

 The XMI-MSIM packages themselves can then be downloaded using yum: